-As a company, we, train and support businesses who want to build their revenue from LinkedIn, so you can imagine how many times I am asked is LinkedIn Premium worth it.
+As a company, we train and support businesses who want to build their revenue from LinkedIn, so you can imagine how many times we are asked whether LinkedIn Premium is worth it.

 Firstly, the basic version of LinkedIn is a great tool for building a professional online profile.
 Like Facebook and Twitter, you are able to reconnect with friends, colleagues and classmates and build your network.
 But, unlike other social media accounts, LinkedIn enables you to connect with like minded professionals in your industry.
 It also gives you other features such as LinkedIn Publisher, which you can use to post content to a wider audience.
 There are a lot of benefits of using the free version because you can search for other members and receive unlimited InMail messages to connect with people.
 You can write recommendations and request them from your connections.
 All of these features are beneficial to building your professional identity and company.

 Now what does Premium offer to your LinkedIn strategy?